aloysius-pgast/bittrex-signalr-client/doc/api.md

 # Subscriptions methods

+## Subscribe to all tickers

+Used to subscribe to all existing tickers at once

+Method _subscribeToAllTickers()_

 ## Subscribe to tickers

-Used to subscribe to tickers for a list of pairs
+Used to subscribe to tickers for a list of pairs (will be ignored if a subscription to _all_ tickers exists)

 Method _subscribeToTickers(pairs, reset)_